 -Make them take a course.
 Driving courses can often qualify even adults for a rate discount, but eligible programs vary by company (some even offer their own course), so be sure to check the requirements for this discount if it’s offered.

 -Plan that ride.
 The type of car you drive does affect your rate.
 For example, more expensive cars cost more to insure, so choosing a used and economical car for your teen is advised.
 The cheapest vehicles to insure are: mid-sized, lower in horse power, hard top, not considered “sport,” have anti-theft options, and get good safety ratings.
-Anti-theft often comes with an addition actual discount too.
+Anti-theft often comes with an additional actual discount too.
 Contrary to popular belief, color plays no part in insurance calculations.

 -Look for multi-policy discounts.
 Having one company handle multiple policy types can come with a discount, so even if you don’t own a home to insure, play around with the numbers.
 You may find adding something inexpensive like renter’s insurance saves you more than it costs you.